zwhua888/qian256.github.io/_posts/2017-02-04-migrate-jekyll.md

 * Wordpress page takes a while to load.
 * Wordpress.com is charged.
-* Writing Markdown is essentially easier for me.
+* Writing Markdown is essentially easier for me, as a programmer.
 * There are more restrictions on Wordpress than on Jekyll, or, it takes more effort to work around Wordpress than with Jekyll.

 As a programmer, these reasons were sufficient for such a decision.
 I picked the popular theme [hyde](http://hyde.getpoole.com/) as my basic theme, and customized the style a little bit.